STRENGTH AND HONOR

 She swung a leg up to face him and brushed the back of her hand against his cheek.
 He looked at her intensely.

-“Cowboy,” she said, meeting his eyes.
-“This one’s on the house.”
+She met his eyes.
+“Cowboy, this one’s on the house.”

-Dusty drove past acres of tall ripe silage corn, cob-silk glowing bright as cobwebs in the morning sun.
+Dusty drove past acres of tall ripe silage corn, cob-silk glowing bright with dew in the morning sun.
 A rickety farmhouse and gambrel-roofed prairie barn came into view, surrounded by pecking Leghorn hens and a watchful rooster.
-A lily pond rimmed with cattails hosted several mallards and their ducklings, while a whisker away a yellow and blue open-cockpit biplane fitted with crop-dusting pipes and tanks idled in the short grass.
+A lily pond rimmed with cattails hosted several mallards and their ducklings.
+A whisker away a yellow and blue open-cockpit Stearman biplane fitted with crop-dusting pipes and tanks idled in the short grass.

-Dusty ground his truck into gear and made his way down the gravel driveway toward a skinny, bow-legged character inspecting the plane’s tail-flaps with careful scrutiny.
+Dusty ground his truck into gear and made his way down the gravel driveway toward a skinny, bow-legged fellow inspecting the plane’s tail-flaps like a detective at a crime scene.

 “Howdy, friend!”
-Dusty shouted above the plane’s engine.
+Dusty shouted, above the rumble of the plane’s engine.
 “Any chance I might bum a ride to Eldorado?”

 The biplane vaulted and banked, and Dusty nearly lost his gravy.
 But then they leveled out low over the corn rows, expelling the hiss and cloud of chemical spray.
 This process was repeated at intervals until the task was done.

 The biplane rose to 1,500 feet and cruised for the good part of an hour.
-The graceful green landscape changed to open plains and barren, rolling hills, and Dusty couldn’t help but feel pride for the power and grace of the little aircraft, as if it were his kin.
+The graceful green landscape changed to open plains and barren, rolling hills.
+Dusty couldn’t help but feel pride for the power and agility of the little yellow aircraft, as if it were his kin.
 He patted its fuselage with brazen affection.

-“See there?” shouted the pilot, barely audible over the engine and wind while pointing to a patchwork quilt of rooftops surrounded by farmland.
+“See there?” shouted the pilot, barely audible over the engine and wind.
+He pointed to a patchwork quilt of rooftops surrounded by farmland.
 “Up ahead—that’s Eldorado!”

 He circled the little town several times, studying the web of roads, paths, gullies and fields ripe with golden wheat.
 “Were barking at a knot!” he shouted above the noise.
 “No place to put her down!”